-The Okataina caldera includes the Tarawera volcano which erupted most recently in 1886 and about 1314 AD.
+The Okataina caldera includes the Tarawera volcano which erupted most recently in 1886 and about 1314 CE.
 There are also at least six older calderas, including Mangakino, Kapenga, Whakamaru, Reporoa, Rotorua and Maroa.
 Large explosive eruptions over the last two million years from this nested collection of rhyolite volcanoes has produced a huge volume of pyroclastic rock which has buried older vents.
 The products of these big rhyolite volcanoes form the extensive flat ignimbrite plateaus flanking the eastern and western sides of the volcanic zone.

 Lake Taupō, the largest lake in New Zealand, owes its existence and shape to the caldera-forming eruptions of the Taupō volcano – the most frequently active rhyolite volcano in the world.

 The enormous Ōruanui eruption, about 26,500 years ago, formed the 30-kilometre wide depression at the northern end of Lake Taupō.
 Since then there have been 28 separate eruptions, ranging greatly in size.
 The latest (Taupō) eruption occurred about 232 CE, and its effects on the landscape are still visible today.

 Radiocarbon dating indicates an uneven spacing of Taupo's eruptions, from decades to thousands of years apart.
 This makes it difficult to forecast when the next eruption will occur and how big it will be.